loopsocial/firework_ios_sdk/README.md

 let viewController = // The view controller that should present the video player let url = // The received url that contains the `fwplayer` query parameter
-// Optionally a custom player config can be applied to the presented video player let playerConfig: VideoPlayerContentConfiguration = // Custom video player configuration VideoFeedViewController.openVideoPlayer(with: url, playerConfig, viewController) { result in /* Called after successfully presenting the video player */ }
+// Optionally a custom player config can be applied to the presented video player let feedConfig: VideoFeedContentConfiguration = // Custom video player configuration VideoFeedViewController.openVideoPlayer(with: url, feedConfig, viewController) { result in /* Called after successfully presenting the video player */ }

 // Or you can pass the value of the `fwplayer` query parameter directly into method